icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Exporter’s Responsibilities under FAS Incoterm

-Under the Free Alongside Ship (FAS) Incoterm, the seller assumes specific obligations to facilitate a smooth international trade transaction.
+Under the Free Alongside Ship (FAS) Incoterm, you will assume specific obligations to facilitate a smooth international trade transaction.
 The key responsibilities of the exporter (seller) include:

 • Goods, Commercial Invoice, and Documentation: Furnish specified goods, a meticulously detailed commercial invoice, and all necessary documentation to facilitate a smooth export process.